tsenhungwu/Data-Science-Project/README.md

 </p>

 ## Motivation
-Each data science project is unique and has different problems that need to solve.
-I found doing data science projects are interesting and encourages me to achieve goals not just project oriented but also a continuous learning on a whole data science career path.
+Each data science project is unique and has different problems that needed to solve.
+I found doing data science projects are interesting and encourages me to achieve valuable goals.
+As a continuous learner, I keep accumulating the knowledge and the practical experience across projects.

 ## Project Titles and Descriptions
 1. Yelp Data Challenge – Sentiment Analysis and Recommender System